rsksmart/rns-manager-react/README.md

 ### Connect to a local RSK Network

+A full RNS suite can be run on top of a local blockchain via [`rns-suite`](https://github.com/rnsdomains/rns-suite).

 #### Configuration

 Set the contract addresses in `/src/app/config/contracts.local.json`.
-The contract names are the same as the JSON variable name execpt for the following:
+The contract names are the same as the JSON variable name except for the following:

 - `rif` variable is the `ERC677` contract
 - `registrar` variable is the `TokenRegistrar` contract